 What is the difference between Power BI and Microsoft Fabric?

-Power BI is the reporting and visualization layer — where users see dashboards.
-Microsoft Fabric is the underlying data platform — where data is stored, processed, and governed.
-Fabric includes Power BI as one of its workloads.
-Most enterprises need both.
+Power BI serves as the reporting and visualization layer.
+Users can access dashboards through this platform.
+Microsoft Fabric is the data platform that stores, processes, and manages data.
+It includes Power BI as one of its key workloads.
+Most enterprises require both solutions.

 How do you break down data silos?

-Microsoft Fabric's OneLake stores all enterprise data in one logical lake without moving it from source systems.
-Microsoft Purview catalogs it and tracks lineage.
-Power BI reads from OneLake to give every team a consistent view of the data.
+Microsoft Fabric's OneLake keeps all enterprise data in one logical lake.
+It does this without moving data from the source systems.
+Microsoft Purview catalogs the data and tracks its lineage.
+Power BI accesses OneLake to provide every team with a consistent view of the data.

 How long does a Power BI implementation take?